 I am interested in high-energy astrophysics, particularly the explosive manifestations of stellar death.
 I use a variety of observational techniques, including optical time-domain surveys, radio to submillimeter interferometry, and massively multiplexed spectroscopic surveys.
 I am an active member of the ZTF, DESI, and CMB-S4 collaborations, and serve as co-chair of the CMB-S4 Sources & Transients working group.

-I obtained my PhD in Astrophysics from Caltech in 2020, under the supervision of Shri Kulkarni.
-I graduated from MIT in 2014 with a B.S. in Physics and spent one year on a Fulbright Scholarship at the Max Planck Institute for Astronomy in Heidelberg, Germany, working with Hans-Walter Rix and Melissa Ness on The Cannon.
+I obtained my PhD in Astrophysics from Caltech in 2020 under the supervision of Shri Kulkarni, working with ZTF.
+Before coming to Caltech, I spent a year on a Fulbright at the Max Planck Institute for Astronomy in Heidelberg, Germany.
+I obtained my B.S. in Physics from MIT in 2014.